 This Herald article has some great pics that indicate why the health of these habitats are so important for bees and therefore fruit pollination: without the stunted trees and shrubs, there isn’t much except grass and moss.

-Where there is Willow Scrub, you have some bees, pollinating insects, and caterpillars for birds to eat.
+Where there is Willow Scrub, you have caterpillars for birds to eat, and pollinating insects, with several bee species.

 Where there is basically just grass, lichen and moss due to generations of grazing by deer and sheep with no wolves to keep them on their toes, there are no bees to speak of.
 There is little cover from wind, and almost nothing for them to eat.